TalaoDAO/context/wallet_interaction_protocol_mod.md

 The Issuer (or Verifier) DID is passed as an argument in the QRcode callback URL examaple : https://talao.co/..../?issuer=did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250).

 ### Issuer Registry implementation
 It is necessary to create a registry (centralized or on a blockchain) to store information about the Issuer and to define an API allowing access with a DID on behalf of the Issuer and its callback URL.
-We will start with 2 registries
+We will start with 2 registries ans same API for both :

 Talao Registry
 GET https://talao.co/trusted-issuers-registry/v1/issuers/did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250

-EBSI Trusted Issuers Registry```
+EBSI Trusted Issuers Registry
 GET https://....../trusted-issuers-registry/v1/issuers/did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250

 JSON response: